AdrienDssy/whmcs-gateway-fees/README.md

 To install this module go to your FTP server upload the **gateway_fees** folder in **/modules/addons**

-For configuring the fees you will need to go to Settup => Modules Addon, active and configure price (€/$ or % (percentage) per transaction)
+For configuring the fees you will need to go to Setup => Modules Addon, active and configure price (€/$ or % (percentage) per transaction)

 Then you will see a beautiful Gateway fee in your customer invoice